-- (1) The building line setback shall be increased by 2 metres for every 1 metre increase in height. - (2) The rearyard shall not be less than the minimum building line setback calculated as described in (1) above plus 6 metres.
+- (1) The building line setback shall be increased by 2 m for every 1 m increase in height. - (2) The rearyard shall not be less than the minimum building line setback calculated as described in (1) above plus 6 m.